Who We Are

-Tami Wysocki-Niimi is an Adjunct Instructor in English Language Programs and she is the English Language Coach at the Kellogg School of Management, where she also teaches in the American Culture and English (ACE) program for international MBA students.
+Tami Wysocki-Niimi is an Affiliate Instructor in ELP, and is the English Language Consultant at the Kellogg School of Management.
+She is the primary instructor for Kellogg's American Culture and English (ACE) program for international MBA students.
 She has a BA in English from Illinois Wesleyan University and a PhD in Linguistics from the University of Chicago.
-Tami has been teaching group classes and providing individual instruction in English for speakers of other languages for over 12 years.
+Tami has been teaching group classes and providing individual instruction in English for speakers of other languages for over 13 years.

 English Language Programs Graduate Student Instructors